 One of the best extensions ever seems to have taken a very bad turn.
 Time to correct the course.

-- by Firefox user 12839, 6 years agoEDIT: OK after some time playing around with the settings I understand it much better and the functionality appears to work well.
+- Rated 2 out of 5by Firefox user 12839, 6 years agoEDIT: OK after some time playing around with the settings I understand it much better and the functionality appears to work well.
 I suggest people experiment with the settings a bit, or check out the noscript forum where there are some explanations of the UI if you find the relevant threads.

 In the meantime, I will keep my 2-star rating until a proper help guide to the UI is incorporated into the addon as a link, and an on-boarding process for new installations includes a pop up alerting users to the guide as this is sorely needed, especially for users of the old add-on.
 This rating reflects my experience as a new user, not my experience now, as this is more relevant to potential new users reading these reviews.

 I agree with others that I do not really know how to use this addon any more whereas I had perfect intuition of it pre-57 days.
 The interface is non-intuitive and is not really explained anywhere.
 After some time I think I am beginning to understand it but I am still not sure because I cannot reference what I think against official documentation.
 The latter would help a lot.

 I don't blame the addon developer, as he probably had to develop it in his spare time in time for release 57. i acknowledge the effort to upgrade the addon to the new API while many other developers gave up.
 Thank you, Giorgio for that.